-FIP 230 Chem of Hazardous Mat I
+FIP 230Chem of Hazardous Mat I505

-Prerequisite(s): FIP 124 or FIP 132 or FIP 136 or FIP 152 or FIP 164
+Prerequisite(s): FIP 124 or FIP 132 or FIP 136 or FIP 152 or FIP 164 Corequisite(s): None

 This course covers the evaluation of hazardous materials referenced in NFPA standard 1072.
 Topics include use of the periodic table, hydrocarbon derivatives, placards and labels, parameters of combustion, and spill and leak mitigation.
 Upon completion, students should be able to demonstrate knowledge of the chemical behavior of hazardous materials.